Italy's Bersani seeks way out of vote impasse

 MONTI MEETING

-Bersani has been widely criticized for the center left's uninspired campaign, which failed to match either Berlusconi's political flair or Grillo's ability to tap into public anger at the waste and corruption in much of the political system.
+Bersani has been widely criticised for the centre left's uninspired campaign, which failed to match either Berlusconi's political flair or Grillo's ability to tap into public anger at the waste and corruption in much of the political system.

 Late on Wednesday Monti said the idea of his centrist group forming an alliance with the mayor to contest a future election was an "interesting question", according to Italian news agency Agi, adding he would work with current leaders for the time being.